danderson100/sheetsCrawler/README.md

     5.)
 Name the service account and grant it a Project Role of Editor.
     6.)
 Download the JSON file.
     7.)
 Copy the JSON file to your code directory and rename it to client_secret.json 8.)
 Open your client_secret.json file.
 You will see an email address.
-SHARE the Copy of WGU LinkedIn Network sheet with that email and give editor privileges.
+    9.)
+SHARE the Copy of WGU LinkedIn Network sheet with that email address and give editor privileges.

 NOTE: Make sure your client_secret.json file is in your working directory.